JONSASSE/432-2018/slides/class12/README.md

 ### Key Materials

 - [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) above cover logistic regression on the Framingham data, and then linear regression with `ols` in the HERS trial.
+In the context of that `ols` fit, we'll be running multiple imputation.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) will be posted as soon as they are available.

 ## Announcements Before Class 12